SCIInstitute/ShapeWorks/docs/use-cases/contraint-based/femur-cutting-planes.md

 Here `cutting_plane_counts` is one for every femur and the `cutting_planes` is the same cutting plane points for every femur.

 ## Analyzing Shape Model

-Here is the mean shape, individual samples, and modes of shape variations of the optimized shape mode using single-scale optimization.
+Below we can see the mean shape, individual samples, and modes of shape variations of the optimized shape mode using single-scale optimization.
 Here we can see the particles are constrained to be above the cutting plane.

 <p><video src="https://sci.utah.edu/~shapeworks/doc-resources/mp4s/femur_cut.mp4" autoplay muted loop controls style="width:100%"></p>